-Webber did go on to win Rookie of the Year and was clearly going to be a NBA great but his rocky relationship with coach Don Nelson made it clear Webber wasn’t going to be a Golden State great unless they got rid of Nelson.
+Webber did go on to win Rookie of the Year and was clearly going to be an NBA great but his rocky relationship with coach Don Nelson made it clear Webber wasn't going to be a Golden State great unless they got rid of Nelson.
 During the off-season, Webber took advantage of an obsolete loophole that allowed rookies to opt out of their contracts after a year.
-He ended up being in a sign-and-trade deal with the Washington Bullets for Tom Gugilotta and three future first round picks.
+He ended up being in a sign-and-trade deal with the Washington Bullets for Tom Gugliotta and three future first-round picks.

 "I thought it was the greatest trade in history," said Danny Ainge.
 "I thought Penny Hardaway was the best player coming out of college that year.
 Straight up, I thought it was a pretty good trade, and still do.
 And three No. 1 picks?
 C'mon."

 This is where the "C'mon" really gets to "are you serious?" levels.

-If the Magic still had this pick (they traded it in 1994 — see next paragraph), can you imagine a backcourt of Penny and Kobe?
-It probably wouldn’t have worked out and supposedly Penny once blew off a high school Kobe after a Magic game.
-Ironically, it was Shaq that ended up being friendly with the high school star because he remembered how mad he felt when David Robinson (according to Shaq) blew him off when he was that high school visitor in a NBA locker room (Shaq later admitted he made this story up).
+If the Magic still had this pick, can you imagine a backcourt of Penny and Kobe?
+It probably wouldn't have worked out and supposedly Penny once blew off a high school Kobe after a Magic game.
+Ironically, it was Shaq that ended up being friends with the high school star because he remembered how mad he felt when David Robinson blew him off when he was that high school visitor in an NBA locker room (Shaq later admitted he made this story up).

-With the 13th pick they got from the Bullets, the Magic selected Keon Clark, who never played a minute for Orlando and is currently serving an eight-year jail sentence.
+As for the Magic, with the 13th pick they got from the Bullets, they selected Keon Clark, who never played a minute for Orlando and is currently serving an eight-year jail sentence.